Jartza/PS2toAmiga/README.md

 when those keys are pressed.
 In PS/2 keyboard, Windows-keys are mapped to respective Amiga-keys on both sides of the space bar.

+Code itself is "quick'n'dirty" -style but should be pretty much commented out so you can modify the internals of it to your own needs - if you have any.

 ## Installing

 See [PS2KeyAdvanced](https://github.com/techpaul/PS2KeyAdvanced) project for install instructions,